StackVista/stackstate-docs/configure/topology/event-handlers.md

 #### Properties for synchronous functions

 {% hint style="info" %}
-The `view` and `event` properties listed below can be used in **synchronous** event handler functions.
+The `view` and `event` properties described below can be used in **synchronous** event handler functions.
 See the [properties for use in async functions](#properties-for-async-functions).
 {% endhint %}

-`view` properties return details of the view the event handler is in.
+**View** properties return details of the view the event handler is in.
 Note that parameter name `view`  or `scope` can be used, or an alias.
 - `view.getName` - returns the name of the view.
 - `view.getDescription` - returns the description.
 - `view.getQuery` - returns an STQL query of the view.
 - `view.getIdentifier` - returns the globally unique URN value that identifies the view.
 - `view.getTags` - returns any user-specified metadata attached to a view when it was created.

-`event` properties return details of the received event, these vary for different event types.
+**Event** properties return details of the received event, these vary for different event types.
 Note that the default parameter name is`event`, this can be modified if you choose.

 A **HealthStateChangedEvent** is generated when an element's own health state changes.
 - `event.HealthStateChangedEvent.getNewStateRef` - returns an object representing the current state of the element.